JanetMo/blockchain-developer-bootcamp-final-project/README.md

 - Implement that users are not able to book the next appointment as long as the last one isn't over
 - Using some sort of private data storing and add some details, so the medical team already knows who booked the appointment and what the problem is

+This is my first contact with coding, so I thought very basic.
+Therefore I took the famous truffle pet-shop-tutorial (https://trufflesuite.com/tutorial/) and adapted it for this prject.

 ## Ressources:

 - Link to the App: ... (unfortunately, the hosting didn't work)